 There is a lot that is known.

-DTE is by no means a new medication seeking entry into the thyroid pharma marketplace, but the only therapy option prior to 1948.
-DTE’s T3 excursions above reference were known to leading thyroid scientists like Utiger, who dismissed them as inconsequential to health based on his clinical experience with desiccated thyroid therapy, together with observing TSH’s inability to suppress in some patients with high T3 peaks while dosing T3.
+DTE was the only therapy option prior to 1948.
+DTE’s T3 excursions above reference were known to leading thyroid scientists like Utiger, who dismissed them as inconsequential to health based on his clinical experience with desiccated thyroid therapy.
+He also observed TSH’s inability to normalize in some patients with high T3 peaks while dosing T3.
+He acknowledged that TSH did not behave the same way to LT3 dosing and endogenous T3 (produced with in the body).

 Pharmaceutical prejudice, once entrenched, ensured LT4 monotherapy was acceptable even for patients yielding chronic low T3, despite the known and mounting evidence of high mortality rates from low T3 levels in critical illness.